Contributors: Philip Lhermette, Elise Robertson

 - High definition images are in color and can record still images and video clips for monitoring progression/regression of disease.

-- Some bladder pathology (ie large bladder stones, tumors, polyps) may need to be removed via laparoscopic-assisted cystoscopy or traditional cystotomy, especially in male dogs Laparoscopy.
+- Some bladder pathology (ie large bladder stones, tumors, polyps) may need to be removed via laparoscopic-assisted cystoscopy or traditional cystotomy, especially in male dogs and cats.

 - Patient size, lack of instrumentation, and lack of expertise.